-The Virtual Manager: Cutting-Edge Solutions for Hiring, Managing, Motivating, and Engaging Mobile Employees
+The Virtual Manager: Cutting-Edge Solutions for Hiring, Managing, Motivating, and Engaging Mobile Employees, by Kevin Sheridan.

 Editor’s note: For information about hiring our part-time digital marketing manager / writer, Melody McKinnon, please contact her directly through the About Our Writer page rather than via customer support.
 Thank you!

 Arcus Human Capital